sayangoswami/LSU-ETD-Latex-Template/README.md

 # LSU-ETD-Latex-Template
 Latex template for formatting electronic theses and dissertations in accordance with the revised guidelines published on April 2019

 Add your content to the `chapter.tex` and `references.bib` files.
-Changes to the main.tex file is minimal.
+Changes required in the `main.tex` file are minimal.

+The font used in this template us Utopia.
+Remove the `\usepackage{fourier}` to go back to defaults.

+**Important: Dont use subsubsections.** This template doesn't handle those gracefully.
+I personally use *paragraphs* which look quite nice.

 To compile use:
 ```bash